Sonny Liston: Boxing style

 Writer Gilbert Rogin assessed Liston's style and physique after his win over Zora Folley.
 He said that Liston was not quick with his hand or footwork, that he relied too much on his ability to take a punch, and that he could be vulnerable to an opponent with more hand speed.
 "But can he hit!"
 Rogin wrote.
 "There is power in both his left and his right, even though the fists move with the languor of motoring royalty or as if passing through a gaseous envelope more dense than air."
 Rogin called Liston's physique "awesome—arms like fence posts, thighs like silos."
 His defense was described as "the gate-crossing of arms à la Archie Moore."

 Future world heavyweight champion George Foreman, who sparred with Liston after Foreman's amateur career, assessed Liston's jab as the most formidable he faced and Liston as the strongest man he encountered in the ring, describing Liston as having the most natural talent and skill.
 Foreman stated: "There wasn't anything missing from Sonny Liston.
 He had the whole package."
 While much has been written about the effectiveness of his left jab, others have commented favorably on Liston's wide range of boxing skills.
-These include Muhammad Ali, who stated in a 1975 interview that he was a great admirer of Liston's talents: "Liston had a tremendous jab, could punch with either hand, was smart in the ring and as strong as any heavyweight I’ve ever seen."
+These include Muhammad Ali, who stated in a 1975 interview that he was a great admirer of Liston's talents: "Liston had a tremendous jab, could punch with either hand, was smart in the ring and as strong as any heavyweight I've ever seen."
+Ali also stated in his autobiography that in his prime the only two heavyweights who would have caused him serious trouble were "Ezzard Charles and a young Sonny Liston".

 Liston is ranked second in the ESPN.com list of "The Hardest Hitters in Heavyweight History."
 Johnny Tocco, a trainer who worked with George Foreman and Mike Tyson as well as Liston, said Liston was the hardest hitter of the three.
 Herb Goldman stated that Liston, when in his prime between 1958 and 1963, was the most feared fighter in boxing history.

 Personal life

 Liston married Geraldine Chambers in St. Louis, Missouri, on September 3, 1957.
 Geraldine had a daughter from a previous marriage, and the Listons subsequently adopted a boy from Sweden.
-Liston biographer Paul Gallender claims that Liston fathered several children, though none with his wife.
 Geraldine remembered her husband as "Great with me, great with the kids.
 He was a gentle man."
-Although largely illiterate through lack of schooling, Liston was a more complex and interesting individual than has often been acknowledged.
-Former light-heavyweight champion Jose Torres said, "I have never met an athlete in baseball, basketball or football who is smarter, more intelligent than Sonny Liston".
+Although largely illiterate through lack of schooling, though not innumerate, Liston was a more complex and interesting individual than has often been acknowledged.
+Former light-heavyweight champion José Torres said, "I have never met an athlete in baseball, basketball or football who is smarter, more intelligent than Sonny Liston".